WATCH: NASA launch sets sights on metal-rich asteroid, possible core of small planet

-(NEXSTAR) — NASA’s Psyche mission is scheduled to launch aboard a SpaceX Falcon Heavy rocket Friday morning to start a nearly six-year mission to a “metal-rich” asteroid.
+(NEXSTAR) — NASA’s Psyche mission launched aboard a SpaceX Falcon Heavy rocket Friday morning to start a nearly six-year mission to a “metal-rich” asteroid.

 The mission namesake is also the target: Asteroid 16 Psyche.
 While NASA has conducted a number of asteroid-related missions, including the recent return of its first asteroid samples, this will be the agency’s first mission to an asteroid which they believe has more metal than rock or ice.